jdeboer/ganalytics/README.md

 myQuery <- GaQuery( profile_id )
 GetGaData(myQuery, key = client_id , secret = client_secret)
 ```
-  * You should be directed to *http://accounts.google.com* within your default web browser asking you to sign-in to your Google account, or if you are already signed-in, you will be asked to grant read-only access for your Google Analytics account to the Google API product you created in step 1.
+  * You should be directed to *http://accounts.google.com* within your default web browser asking you to sign-in to your Google account if you are not already.
+Once signed-in you will be asked to grant read-only access to your Google Analytics account for the Google API product you created in step 1.
   * Make sure you are signed in to the Google account you wish to use, then grant access by selecting **"Allow access"**.
 You can then close the page and return back to R.
   * After you have successfully executed all of the above R commands you should see the output of the default `ganalytics` report: *visits by day for the past 7 days*.